 Students furnish their own books, supplies, and tools.
 For the convenience of the student, books, supplies, and tools may be purchased through the online bookstore.

+Bookstore purchases can be charged to financial aid beginning 10 days prior to the first day of class each semester.
 Each career technical education program will supply a tool list to help the student in the purchase of the necessary tools.
 Selected texts and/or workbooks are identified for each course of study.